PDBC Butterfly Strategy

 What is a butterfly on PDBC?

 A butterfly on PDBC is the butterfly strategy applied to PDBC (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With PDBC etf trading near $18.59, the strikes shown on this page are snapped to the nearest listed PDBC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PDBC etf at $17.89 on the most recent close, the strikes shown on this page are snapped to the nearest listed PDBC chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PDBC butterfly max profit and max loss calculated?